karine0321/UN-named-entity-recognition/README.md

 ### How to run:

+`pip install -r requirements.txt` for the dependencies of this project

 #### Part-of-Speech tagging (on `tagged-test/` and `tagged-training/`) using a sequence of NLTK taggers (Bigram, Unigram, Regex, Default)